shaunlebron/ClojureScript-Syntax-in-15-minutes/README.md

 ![cljs](img/cljs.png)

 Hello, this is my attempt at a very concise guide to ClojureScript's syntax!
-ClojureScript is a new language for front-end web development.
+ClojureScript is a Lisp dialect for front-end web development.
 It compiles to JavaScript for use in the browser.

 ClojureScript is fundamentally different from JavaScript and other compile-to-JS languages like Dart, CoffeeScript, and TypeScript.
-It uses a more powerful yet simpler syntax, it employs useful defaults to combat the "new spaghetti code" that is mutatable stateful objects, and it supports a lot of UI data-binding patterns at a native language level.
+It uses a more powerful yet simpler syntax.
+There are other differences not related to syntax, such as default immutability to combat the "new spaghetti code" that is mutatable stateful objects, and sane state management allowing language-level data-binding.

 I believe that ClojureScript's largest barrier to entry for beginners is probably the foreign nature of its syntax.
 I hope to explain it as plainly and